Alex1304/ultimategdbot-launcher/README.md

  +- start-detached.bat
 ```

-- `bot.properties` - Config file for the bot (bot token, command prefix, etc)
+* `bot.properties` - Config file for the bot (bot token, enabled gateway intents, etc)
+* `command.properties` - Config file for the command service (default prefix, etc)
+* `emoji.properties` - Config file for the emoji service
-- `hikari.properties` - Config file for the MySQL database (host, username, password), and configuration of the HikariCP connection pool (optional).
+* `hikari.properties` - Config file for the MySQL database (host, username, password), and configuration of the HikariCP connection pool (optional).
+* `interactive_menu.properties` - Config file for the interactive menu service
-- `launcher.properties` - Specifies the JVM options (default nothing) and the plugins folder (default `plugins`) to launch the bot
+* `launcher.properties` - Specifies the JVM options (default nothing) and the plugins folder (default `plugins`) to launch the bot
+* `localization.properties` - Config file for the localization service (available languages)
+* `logging.properties` - Config file for the in-app logging service
-- `logback.xml` - Configure logging (log files and console output)
+* `logback.xml` - Configure loggers (log files and console output)

 ## Configuration